 ICARDA works with a tight focus on the problem-solving needs of resource-poor farmers, achieving this through the in-field delivery of its research outputs.
 Although global food production has increased by 20 per cent in the past decade, food insecurity and poverty remain widespread, while the natural resource base continues to decline.

 International research centers such as ICARDA, which have helped drive previous improvements, continue to deliver new technologies to support sustainable growth in agriculture, and crucially, to work with a wide range of partners to accelerate the dissemination of these technologies.

-Research and training activities cover crop improvement, water and land management, integrated crop-livestock-rangeland management, climate change adaptation, and much more.
+ICARDA’s biggest strength is its staff – 600 highly skilled men and women from 32 countries.
+Our research and training activities cover crop improvement, water and land management, integrated crop-livestock-rangeland management, and climate change adaptation.

 • Water harvesting - supplemental irrigation and water-saving irrigation techniques

 • Conservation agriculture methods to reduce production costs and improve sustainability

 • Diversification of production systems to high-value crops – horticulture, herbal and medicinal plants

 • Integrated crop/rangeland/livestock production systems including non-traditional sources of livestock feed